-1.6 Full-time UK-based students and trainees based in the UK and EIRE are eligible for student and trainee membership respectively up to their training end-date.
-It is the responsibility of the applicant to provide complete and accurate information about their training.
+1.6 Full-time students including postgraduate MSc and Phd students based in the UK and Ireland are eligible for student membership up to the end-date of their course.
+It is the responsibility of the applicant to provide complete and accurate information about their studies.
 The BIR reserves the right to check the details provided with the applicant’s course provider.

 2. Membership renewals and cancellations

 2.1 Membership is annual from the point of joining.
 UK members will need to set up a direct debit mandate when they join online and payment for renewals will be deducted automatically on the subscription renewal date.
 Under some circumstances members may pay using instruments other than direct debit, by agreement with the BIR.

 2.2 For members paying by direct debit, membership will be renewed automatically at the end of the membership period.
 Members may cancel their membership by giving no less than 31 days notice of cancellation prior to the renewal date, which is the date their current subscription term end.
 Once their renewal date has passed there will be a further 21 day period during which time they may cancel their membership and request a refund.

 2.3 For members not paying by direct debit, and whose membership period has come to an end, receipt of the correct membership fee will be deemed to represent application for a further period of membership.
 Subscription payments not received within three months of the renewal date will result in the membership being lapsed and all benefits will be suspended pending payment.
 However, the membership charge will remain on the account for four months in total until resignation is received in writing as outlined below.